stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 rampart on the hill.
 One, though spacious and inviting, opened on a seemingly bottomless abyss without visible means of descent.
 Now and then we had a chance to study the petrified wood of a surviving shutter, and were impressed by the fabulous antiquity implied in the still discernible grain.
-These things had come from Mesozoic gymnosperms and conifers&mdash;especially Cretaceous cycads&mdash;and from fan-palms and early angiosperms of plainly Tertiary date.
+These things had come from Mesozoic gymnosperms and conifers--especially Cretaceous cycads--and from fan-palms and early angiosperms of plainly Tertiary date.
 Nothing definitely later than the Pliocene could be discovered.
-In the placing of these shutters&mdash;whose edges shewed the former presence of queer and long-vanished hinges&mdash;usage seemed to be varied;
+In the placing of these shutters--whose edges shewed the former presence of queer and long-vanished hinges--usage seemed to be varied;
 some being on the outer and some on the inner side of the deep embrasures.
 They seemed to have become wedged in place, thus surviving the rusting of their former and probably metallic fixtures and fastenings.

-  After a time we came across a row of windows&mdash;in the bulges of a colossal five-ridged cone of undamaged apex&mdash;which led into a vast, well-preserved room with stone flooring; but these were too high in the room to permit of descent without a rope.
-We had a rope with us, but did not wish to bother with this twenty-foot drop unless obliged to&mdash;especially in this thin plateau air where great demands were made upon the heart action.
+  After a time we came across a row of windows--in the bulges of a colossal five-ridged cone of undamaged apex--which led into a vast, well-preserved room with stone flooring; but these were too high in the room to permit of descent without a rope.
+We had a rope with us, but did not wish to bother with this twenty-foot drop unless obliged to--especially in this thin plateau air where great demands were made upon the heart action.
 This enormous room was probably a hall or concourse of some sort, and our electric torches shewed bold, distinct, and potentially startling sculptures arranged round the walls in broad, horizontal bands separated